Korean, Edit

 Figure.
 2. Increase in root and stem length according to auxin concentration

-○ Polar transport (within the cell) : Passive diffusion or secondary active transport
+○ Polar transport (inside the cell): Passive diffusion or secondary active transport

-○ Polar transport (outside the cell) : Passive proteins located only below (require ionization within cells for transport protein demand)
+○ Polar transport (outside the cell): Passive proteins located only below.
+Requires ionization within cells for transport protein.

 ⑶ Cytokinin